berthelemy/consulting.berthelemy.net/collections/_drafts/2024-05-08-buying-software.md

 If you **are** a procurement expert, then welcome!
 You might find that I've simplified some things a fair bit, or even left things out that you consider important.
 Please [let me know](/contact) and I'll make some changes.

-Some of the steps below may not be relevant to your particular situation, but I'll make clear when you might be able to take some short cuts for simpler projects.
+For smaller projects, if you're the only person involved, you might be able to merge some of these steps together.
+For example, steps 1-5.

 ## Step 1: Identify the problem